-4) Share a picnic with family and friends at Astotin Lake.
+4) Share a picnic with family and friends.

-A peaceful lakeside setting, a crackling campfire, good food and great company...
-What could be better?
-The Astotin Lake area of Elk Island National Park has picnic shelters and tables, fire pits and wood, drinking water and washrooms to make your picnic enjoyable and comfortable.
-Take time to visit the Astotin Lake campground, golf course, interpretive theatre, hiking trails and don’t forget to stay for a breathtaking sunset to complete your day.
+Don’t forget the marshmallows!
+Nestle into a peaceful lakeside picnic spot with a crackling campfire, good food and great company.
+The Astotin Lake Recreation Area offers picnic shelters and tables, fire pits and wood, drinking water and washrooms to make each picnic enjoyable and comfortable.
+Take time to visit the Living Waters Boardwalk, golf course, interpretive theatre, hiking trails and then complete a memorable day spent in nature with a breathtaking sunset.

 5) Get inspired!
 Discovery nature, history, and culture.